Homotopies and transcendental extensions in colouring problems: Product of Two Simplices and Multilabeled Sperner's Lemma

-\begin{theorem}[multilabeled Ky Fan's lemma] Let $P$ be a centrally symmetric polytope, homeomorphic with $\mathbb{B}^n$.
-Let $T$ be the triangulation of $P$ which restricts to the centrally symmetric triangulation on $\partial P$.
-Let $\pi: P\times\Delta^{m-1}\to\Delta^{m-1}$ be the natural projection.
-Let $\overline{T}$ be a labeling of $P\times\Delta^{m-1}$ that restricted to $\pi$-fiber of any vertex of $\Delta^{m-1}$ gives a Fan labelling of $P$.
-Then there is an odd number of alternating $n$-simplices of any type $(k_1,\ldots, k_m)$ in $T$, that is, simplices of type $(k_1,\ldots,k_m)$ that become alternating $k_i-1$-simplices when restricted to $\pi^{-1}(i)$. \end{theorem} \begin{proof} The proof is by induction and similar to the previous proof of the ordinary Ky Fan's lemma with the aid of the topological equation
+\begin{proof}[Proof of Theorem \ref{mult-kyfan}] The proof is by induction and is similar to the previous proof of the ordinary Ky Fan's lemma, with the aid of the heuristic topological equation: